 Getting Started with Python

-If you are new to Python or want to get started with Python, this page is for you.
-I will go over the basics of Python and how to get started with it.
-I will also share some tips and tricks that I have learned over the years.
+If you are new to Python or want to get started, this page is for you.
+I will cover the basics of Python and how to begin using it.
+I will also share some tips and tricks I have learned over the years.

-This page assumes you have little knowledge about how to work with Python or need a refresher.
-Perhaps you just got used to working with Jupyter Notebooks and are looking for the next step.
-Once you get the hang of it, you can visit the other pages to understand how to structure, test and maintain a model.
+This page assumes you have little prior knowledge of Python or need a refresher.
+Perhaps you have become accustomed to working with Jupyter Notebooks and are looking for the next step.
+Once you get the hang of it, you can visit the other pages to understand how to structure, test, and maintain a model.

 Learning the Basics

-If you are completely new to Python or need a refresher, I recommend to go through:
+If you are completely new to Python or need a refresher, I recommend going through:

 - Intro to Programming Course to understand the basics of programming.

-- Python Course which is a very to the point course for Python.
+- Python Course, which is a concise course for Python.

-- Pandas Course to understand Pandas as it is the bread and butter of Python in basically any industry.
+- Pandas Course to understand Pandas, as it is fundamental to Python use in many industries.

-- (Optional) Machine Learning Course but only do so if you plan on using Machine Learning in your projects.
+- (Optional) Machine Learning Course, but only if you plan on using Machine Learning in your projects.

-I recommend Kaggle because it is an entirely free platform (thus no annoying paywalls) and by familising yourself with Kaggle, it can be a great place to get started with your own projects given there are plenty of datasets over there to experiment with.
+I recommend Kaggle because it is an entirely free platform (no annoying paywalls).
+Familiarizing yourself with Kaggle can be a great way to start your own projects, as it offers plenty of datasets to experiment with.

-Once you have finished these courses, the number one advice I want to give is that you absolutely should not enroll in any form of “Python Certification”, watch someone else code or read books about “How to Program in Python”.
-Learning Python is not about learning the syntax, it is about learning how to solve problems with Python.
-This is something you can only learn by doing and not by courses, watching videos or reading books how to do it.
-Exceptions are higher level content such as model architecture.
+Once you have finished these courses, the most important advice I can offer is: absolutely do not enroll in any “Python Certification”, watch someone else code, or read books solely about “How to Program in Python”.
+Learning Python isn’t just about syntax; it’s about learning how to solve problems using Python.
+This skill is best acquired through practice, not just through courses, videos, or books about the process.
+Exceptions include higher-level content such as model architecture.

-I recommend to start with a project that you are interested in and start working on it.
-All of the projects listed below came out of a personal need and have allowed me to really develop my Python skills especially through building in open-source, receiving feedback from others occasionally.
+I recommend starting with a project that interests you.
+All the projects listed below originated from a personal need and significantly helped develop my Python skills, especially through building open-source projects and occasionally receiving feedback from others.

-With the Finance Toolkit I wanted to see if I could improve my own fundamental analysis through Python while in the meantime getting the hang of NumPy and Pandas.
+With the Finance Toolkit, I wanted to see if I could improve my fundamental analysis using Python while also getting familiar with NumPy and Pandas.

 Installing and Working with Python

-To get started, acquire the Anaconda Distribution and use a Jupyter Notebook as follows:
+To get started, download the Anaconda Distribution and use a Jupyter Notebook as follows:

 - Go to https://www.anaconda.com/download and install the application.

-- Open up the “Anaconda Navigator” and launch the “Jupyter Notebook”.
+- Open the “Anaconda Navigator” and launch “Jupyter Notebook”.
 Alternatively, use

 jupyter notebook